munificent/game-programming-patterns/book/flyweight.markdown

 data that will be rendered multiple times -- the mesh and textures in our arboreal example.
 The second is the list of instances and their parameters that will be used to vary that first chunk of data each time it's drawn.
-With a single draw call, an entire forest appears.
+With a single draw call, an entire forest grows.

 <aside name="hardware">